hachyderm/community/README.md

 **_Because of how well CWs are implemented on the platform, we recommend that people make use of them._** It is far easier on the mental health of other users to opt into a discussion about Whatever than to skim past it.

 Also!
 Make sure that your CWs are _specific_ so users know whether they want to opt in or not. e.g. are you hiding a toot / image that depicts violence or hints at it?
 Are you hiding the season finale to a show?
 How users socialize their use of CWs is what makes them useful.
-Making heavy, unclear, use of CWs adds confusion.s
+Making heavy, unclear, use of CWs adds confusion.

+### How to help people see your toots

+If you've tried to use the search function, you've likely noticed that you cannot use it _quite_ the same way as Twitter.
+You cannot search for a term and find everyone writing about that word on your own or federated servers.
+What _does_ show up are people and hashtags.
+You can take this information and do with it what you will :) We would not recommend adding so many hashtags to your toots that they are unreadable though.

+As a point for accessibility: when you camel case your hashtags (CamelCase) then screenreaders can successfully read the text, but when you use all same case (likethis or LIKETHIS) then they cannot.
+So if you're going to use hashtags, please remember to \#UseCamelCase.

+### Emojis

+Ok, so different instances have different emoji.
+Which emoji can you and other see?
+Which can you use?

+The emoji that are provided via your instance of Mastodon are the emoji set you can use.
+You can use the Emojos app to see what emoji are available for you to use.
+For example, the Hachyderm set is visible via [emojos.in/hachyderm.io](https://emojos.in/hachyderm.io).

+Mastodon will render emojis in use on other instances in your feed correctly.
+So users on other instances will see all these emoji correctly, even if they do not have them on their own instance to use themselves.